For over 35 years, David Alskog’s practice has focused on school districts, municipal law, real estate and construction, and commercial litigation.

-School and Hospital Districts and Municipal Law
+School Districts, Hospital District and Municipal Law

-David enjoys an active life with his family, including travel, the arts, Husky basketball and football, reading, music, boating, hiking, golf, snow skiing and waterskiing.
+David enjoys an active life with his family including travel, the arts, Husky basketball and football, reading, music, boating, hiking, golf, snow skiing and waterskiing.

 - Snoqualmie Valley School District; Lake Washington School District; Riverview School District, et al. David has successfully represented and advised school districts for over 35 years on a broad range of issues, as well as successful results on citizen’s petitions to transfer territory between school districts and appeals to the court, arbitrations, and labor and employment issues.

 - Riverview School District vs. Loadmaster.
 David represented a public school district against the designer and manufacturer of a roofing system for a new high school.
 David obtained a jury verdict in the amount of $1.5 million and his client was awarded more than $100,000 in attorney’s fees.
 The judgment was affirmed by the Court of Appeals.